WHAT IS MEMOIR OF SOUND?

 Ms. Fok is also a renowned painter who had become exclusive to Asian galleries and buyers, after earning a BFA Degree in commercial illustration, and winning awards by New York Society of Illustrators.
 Her work won First Prize at the Philippe Charriol Foundation’s (Hong Kong) annual competition, leading to exhibitions sponsored by Movado Watch Company, and shows alongside original masterpieces by Van Gogh, Chagall, Dali, Renoir, Rembrandt, Cezanne, Monet, Rosenquist, and others in Asian Art conventions.

-“Memoir of Sound will be the mother of all projects,” she exudes.
+“Memoir of Sound is the mother of all projects,” she exudes.
 “It’s a lifelong project where new material is continually added, then becomes a part of the chronology.”

 – Carolyn Fok